P. G. T. Beauregard: Later life

-Civil rights legacy

-Beauregard lived a paradoxical life.
-Unlike many ex-Confederates, he did not look back on "the planting South and the mellow glories of the ancient regime" but looked toward the future of the international house of Louisiana, to the industrial district of New Orleans, and a bustling delta of a better tomorrow.
+In the post-war years, Beauregard's views on the Republic Party and Reconstruction had moderated significantly.
+Williams saw Beauregard as having lived a paradoxical life.
+Unlike many ex-Confederates, he did not remain focused on the past of the Old South and the Confederacy, but looked forward to the economic progress of a changing South.
+Beauregard also expressed respect for President Lincoln in the postwar period.

-Beauregard was admired by many because of his work after the war, and when he went to a meeting in Waukesha, Wisconsin in 1889, he was given the title by a local reporter of "Sir Galahad of Southern Chivalry".
-A Northerner at the meeting welcomed Beauregard, commenting on the fact that 25 years ago, the North "did not feel very kindly toward him; but the past was dead and now they admired him".
-Beauregard responded by saying: "As to my past life, I have always endeavored to do my duty under all circumstances, from the point I entered West Point, a boy of seventeen, up to the present".
-He was then loudly applauded.

 Following Beauregard's death in 1893, Victor E. Rillieux, a Creole of color and poet who wrote poems for many famous contemporary civil rights activists, including Ida B. Wells, was moved by Beauregard's passing to create a poem titled "Dernier Tribut" ("Last Tribute").

 Legacy

 Beauregard's residence at 1113 Chartres Street in New Orleans is now called the Beauregard-Keyes House, and is operated as a historic house museum.
 It was previously owned by American author Frances Parkinson Keyes, who wrote a fictional biography of Beauregard in which the house is an important setting.

-Beauregard Parish in western Louisiana is named for him, as is Camp Beauregard, a former U.S. Army base and National Guard camp near Pineville in central Louisiana.
-The unincorporated community of Beauregard, Alabama, is also named for him, as is Beauregard, Mississippi.
-Four camps are named after Beauregard in the Sons of Confederate Veterans.
+Beauregard Parish in western Louisiana is named for him.
+As was Camp Beauregard, a former U.S. Army base and National Guard camp near Pineville in central Louisiana, until 2023, when it was renamed Louisiana National Guard Training Center Pineville.
+The unincorporated community of Beauregard, Alabama is also named for him, as is Beauregard, Mississippi.
+Four camps (local chapters) are named after Beauregard in the Sons of Confederate Veterans.

 An equestrian monument by Alexander Doyle in New Orleans depicted him.
 The monument was removed on May 17, 2017.

-Beauregard was portrayed by Donald Sutherland in the 1999 TNT TV movie The Hunley.

-Beauregard Hall is an Instructional Building at Nicholls State University.
+Beauregard Hall was an Instructional Building at Nicholls State University.
+It was renamed as College of Sciences and Technology in 2020.